mosa/MOSA-Project/Source/Docs/usb-flash-drive-installation.rst

   cd %TEMP%\MOSA

-5. Connect the USB key you wish to ERASE and install the MOSA image onto.
+5. Connect the USB flash drive you wish to ERASE and install the MOSA image onto.

 .. danger:: Data on the USB flash drive will be lost!

 6. Determine the device path for the USB flash drive.

 Get a list all the block devices on your system by typing the command below.
 Find the one for the USB flash drive you just connected.

-Be careful, if you select or mistype the wrong device, you can corrupt your hard drive or other storage devices.
+.. danger:: Be careful, if you mistype or select the wrong device, you can corrupt your hard drive or other storage devices.
 Unless you understand these steps completely, do not proceed.

 .. code-block:: text